BeneWim/ACTHProject/README.md

 To answer our initial research question, we created several meta-analytical visualizations to explore how collecting practices have changed over time.
 For this purpose, we typically used the year an artifact entered the museum as a core metric for analysis.

 ### RDF Graphs:
+Shows an RDF graph that using the function to_rdf of the Collection Class for an predeterminant range.
+The input files are selected entries of our data were the creator/painter is also known.
+The RDF outputs were saved in the folder 03_RDF_outputs

 ### UML Diagram:
 Shows the relationships and connections between our classes, as well as the attributes and methods used in each.